robindavidgames/ci-project05/README.md

 ## Mailchimp Integration

-The site includes a link for mailing list signup through mailchimp.
+The site includes a form for mailing list signup through mailchimp.

 ## Agile Development / User Stories
 The site was developed using Agile Methodology (ie, MoSCoW prioritisation) to ensure that important elements were finished first and that they were approached in bite-size chunks.
 [User stories can be viewed here.](https://docs.google.com/spreadsheets/d/1kAf1gPciUevvqiVY8SZv4Ui5HvB0vWO3gLLJnIaMFmk/edit?usp=sharing)